dioptra-io/zeph-evaluation/README.md

 # 🌬️ Zeph - Paper evaluation

-This is the evaluation scripts for [Zeph](https://github.com/dioptra-io/zeph) used for the evaluation section of the paper.
+This is the scripts for used for the evaluation section of [Zeph](https://github.com/dioptra-io/zeph)'s paper.
+With this repository you are able to:
+* recreate your own dataset of the experiments on [Iris](https://github.com/dioptra-io/iris)
-You can replicate the results of the paper by running the analysis scripts with your Iris credentials on the same dataset.
+* replicate the results of the paper by running the analysis scripts on your dataset or on the dataset used in the paper
-You can also create your own dataset by running the experiment scripts with your Iris credentials.

 # 🧪 Experiments

-In order to run the experiments, simply copy the configuration example to `config/config.py` and add your Iris credentials in the new create file.
+In order to run the experiments and the analysis, simply copy the configuration example from `config/config.example.py` to `config/config.py` and add your Iris credentials in the new created file.
+Optionnaly, you can change the iris URL to use your own Iris instance.

+If you want to run the analysis on the same dataset used in the papier, download the dataset from [here]() and extract it in the root directory of the repository with the name `resources`.

 ## Experiment 1